jj-oosshh/cs/README.md

 ## Exam Experience
 In this section, I reflect on my overall experience taking the AP Computer Science exam:

-- My preparation strategy for the exam included...
+- My preparation strategy for the exam included watching videos and doing problems
-- The most challenging aspects of the exam were...
+- The most challenging aspects of the exam were the mcq
-- Time management techniques that worked well for me...
+- Time management techniques that worked well for me go back to questions I couldn't do after doing the other questions
-- Mental strategies I used when encountering difficult questions...
+- Mental strategies I used when encountering difficult questions relax and read it clearly to try to understand

 ## Growth Opportunities
 Through this review process, I've identified these areas for continued learning: